 You can also make mini pies like in this Gluten Free Strawberry Pies Recipe.

-Many use jello in their pie filling.
+Note: Some people use jello in their pie filling.
 This gluten free mixed berry pie recipe calls for a berry pie filling made without jello!
-I use either tapioca starch or cornstarch to thicken this fruity berry pie filling.
+I use tapioca or cornstarch to thicken this fruity berry pie filling.

-Step 1: Add your dry pie crust ingredients to a bowl.
-Whisk to blend them.
-Add in your cold butter and use a pastry blender to cut the butter into the dough.
-You can also use a food processor to do this, but be careful if you use it to not over grind in your butter.
+Step 1: Add your dry pie crust ingredients to a bowl and whisk to blend them.
+Add your cold butter and use a pastry blender to cut the butter into the dough.
+You can also use a food processor to do this, but be careful not to overgrind the butter.
 You want your mixture to resemble crumbs.

-Step 2: Pour in the wet ingredients and mix to form a dough.
+Step 2: Mix the wet ingredients to form a dough.
 I know it is messy, but I do this step by hand to really mix it in.
 Mixing with a spoon can be misleading because the dough looks dry.
 Mixing with your hands incorporates the moisture better.

-Step 4: Press the dough into the pie tin and using fingers on both hands, pinch the dough around the edges.
+Step 4: Press the dough into the pie tin and pinch the dough around the edges using your fingers on both hands.

-Step 6: In a small bowl, add the sugar and tapioca starch.
+Step 6: Add the sugar and tapioca starch in a small bowl.
 Mix well.

 Step 7: Pour the sugar starch mix over the fruit and mix well to coat all of the berries.
 Sprinkle the lemon juice over the fruit and mix.

-You can use this yummy berry mixture in my Gluten Free Air Fryer Hand Pies recipe too!
+This yummy berry mixture also tastes delicious in my Gluten Free Air Fryer Hand Pies recipe!

 Step 8: Gently pour the gluten free fruit pie filling into the bottom crust.
 Spread it out so that it is evenly placed.

 Step 10: If you are using the crust whole, be sure to poke a few holes in the top of the crust for steam to vent out.
-If you are using shapes as I did, you can choose how much of your pie to cover.
-I did not cover the entire top of my pie and I used the extra dough to make two little mini handheld pies.
+If you use shapes like I did, you can choose how much of your pie to cover.
+I did not cover the entire top of my pie, and I used the extra dough to make two little mini handheld pies.

 Brush the top of the pie crust with a beaten egg.
-You won't use much egg, do not drench the crust, just a light brush of egg with a pastry brush.
+You won’t use much egg; do not drench the crust, just a light egg brushing with a pastry brush.
 Cover the pie crust very loosely with foil.

-Step 11: Bake the pie crust on 425º F for 10 minutes, then remove the foil and reduce the heat. ake at 375º F for an additional 35 minutes.
+Step 11: Bake the pie crust at 425ยบ F for 10 minutes, then remove the foil and reduce the heat.
+Bake at 375ยบ F for an additional 35 minutes.

-I prefer to use fresh berries.
-I find it offers such a bold and sweetness of fresh berries.
+I prefer to use fresh berries, as they offer such a bold sweetness.
 In a pinch, you can use frozen berries.
-Just allow them to thaw and drain almost all the juice.
+Just allow them to thaw and drain almost all the juice.ย

-You will find frozen berries are frozen at their prime, so they will have a nice natural sweetness to them.
-The only thing is frozen berries will offer a bit of a different texture than a fresh strawberry.
+You will find frozen berries at their prime so that they will have a nice natural sweetness.
+The only thing is that frozen berries will offer a slightly different texture than a fresh strawberry.ย

-For me, I use tapioca starch as the thickener of the pie.
-It will help to make the liquid turn to a thicker texture which is exactly what you want when you use tapioca starch.
-You can also use cornstarch
+I use tapioca starch to thicken the pie.
+It helps to make the liquid turn to a thicker texture, which is exactly what you want.ย You can also use cornstarch.

 You can definitely use other berries if you would like.
 Raspberries, olallieberries, and even mulberries would taste amazing in this pie recipe.
-You can also use straight strawberry to make a strawberry pie.
+You can also use straight strawberries to make a strawberry pie.

 Absolutely!
-You can reach for a vegan shortening to replace the butter in the recipe.
-It can alter the texture of the crust slightly but you should have no problem whipping it up.
+You can use vegan shortening to replace the butter in the recipe.
+It may alter the crust’s texture slightly, but you should have no problem whipping it up.ย You would need to skip the egg wash, which helps the crust get more golden.

-This pie will keep fresh in the refrigerator up to 4 days in an air-tight container.
+This pie will keep fresh in the refrigerator for up to 4 days in an airtight container.

 - Gluten Free Honey Apple Galette